gabrielkirsten/pseudo_label_keras/README.md

 # Pseudo-label with Keras
 This is an implementation of the semi-supervised aproach called pseudo-label using Keras.
-This algorithm is based on article *"Pseudo-Label : The Simple and Efficient Semi-Supervised Learning Method for Deep Neural Networks"* by Dong-Hyun Lee.
+This algorithm is based on article *"Pseudo-Label : The Simple and Efficient Semi-Supervised Learning Method for Deep Neural Networks"* by Dong-Hyun Lee (@donghyunlee).

 **warning: This project is under development!
 To report a problem, create an Issue**